VF treated with CPR/AED

 CPR will be initiated if the patient does not have a palpable pulse or if it is undetermined if the patient has a pulse.
 Delaying CPR reduces the chances of a successful resuscitation thus, it is better to give unnecessary CPR than to delay CPR in questionable cases.

-CPR may be needed after successful defibrillation since spontaneous rhythms after defibrillation may not always produced adequate perfusion for several minutes.
+CPR may be needed after successful defibrillation since spontaneous rhythms after defibrillation may not always produce adequate perfusion for several minutes.

 AED’s should be used when the following 3 clinical findings exist: